• Skip to primary navigation

 JIRO DREAMS OF SUSHI

 If you’re already considering a trip to Japan, you’ve probably heard of world-renowned chef Jiro Ono.
-Jiro is a 94-year-old chef that owns Sukiyabashi Jiro, a sushi restaurant with three Michelin stars (the highest honor a restaurant can achieve).
+Jiro is a 94-year-old chef who owns Sukiyabashi Jiro, a sushi restaurant with three Michelin stars (the highest honor a restaurant can achieve).

 Jiro Dreams of Sushi is a documentary that follows Jiro’s restaurant and life along with his two sons, who have followed their father’s footsteps and are also sushi chefs in Tokyo.
 Even if you aren’t a sushi fan, you’ll find yourself entranced with this film.